-Following the waterfall of horrific claims laid against Hollywood producer, Harvey Weinstein, news of sexual harassment continues to dominate the headlines both at home and abroad.
-In a recent article, employment law expert Liz Cotton, from JMW Solicitors LLP explains the legal definition of sexual harassment, and what steps employers can take to minimise the risk of cases arising in the workplace.
+News of sexual harassment continues to dominate the headlines both at home and abroad.
+Liz Cotton of JMW Solicitors LLP explains the legal definition of sexual harassment, and what steps employers can take to minimise the risk of cases arising in the workplace.

-A recent study commissioned by the Everyday Sexism Project (ESP) and the Trade Unions Press (TUP), which surveyed 1,500 women, revealed that 52 percent had been victims of unwanted sexual advances at work, from groping to inappropriate jokes.
+A recent study by TUC revealed that 1 in 2 women had been victims of unwanted sexual advances at work, from groping to inappropriate jokes.

-However, the Weinstein ripple effect has undoubtedly opened the floodgates of victims who now feel empowered to share their stories and expose just how deep-rooted and prevalent sexual harassment is across all industries.
+Events in the media spotlight, such as the coming to light of allegations against, and conviction of, Harvey Weinstein, has undoubtedly opened the floodgates of victims who now feel empowered to share their stories and expose just how deep-rooted and prevalent sexual harassment is across all industries.
 Many survivors across the globe have united in solidarity behind the #MeToo campaign on Twitter, thus raising awareness and initiating dialogue on how to best tackle the issue.

 Covering up of the dark deeds of the rich and powerful is swiftly becoming a disaster aversion tactic of the past, with many prominent organisations publicly condemning the actions of perpetrators (regardless of rank) and cutting ties with them completely.

 The legal definition of sexual harassment